algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 Language designer.

 ### 5.5.2 Description:
 Marcus is a 29 years old man who is living in Miami in Florida.
-He loves traveling, chili dogs, and he spends most of his 5 weeks holidays to practice hiking.
+He loves traveling, chili dogs, and he spends most of his 5 weeks holidays to practise hiking.

 However, when he starts working on his computer, nothing can stop him.
 He has a passion for programming languages since his teenage years, and works from 8am to 8pm.
 He would sometimes only eat sandwich at lunchtime while working.